shanshs/Team-Pigeon/docs/final.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jl5mUrEhiiw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Project Summary
 Our project attempts to have an agent complete a “Dropper” map, which is a map in which a player attempts to fall safely to the bottom while avoiding obstacles.
-Our agent will be completing a map in which there is a 5 block wide and 250 blocks high tunnel.
+Our agent will be completing a map in which there is a 5 block wide and 250 block high tunnel.
 Inside the tunnel, there are some **randomly generated** obsidian obstacles at different locations (By randomly generating the map, the agent sometimes meets a more complex situation: for example, it can go left to avoid hitting an obstacle, but that would cause a dead-end or narrow escape further down).
 At the bottom of the tunnel, there is a pool of water.

 The agent will spawn at the top of the tunnel and begin falling from it.
-The goal of the mission is to let the agent reach the bottom of the tunnel and land in the pool of water safely without taking any damage.
+The goal of the mission is for the agent reach the bottom of the tunnel and land in the pool of water safely without taking any damage.
 In this process, the agent will strafe in the air by moving in different directions to avoid all obsidian obstacles inside the tunnel to avoid dying from fall damage and make its way to the bottom.

 <div style="text-align:center"><img src="summary3.png" width="500" height="330"/></div>

 This problem isn’t trivial because the solution can be quite complex.
 There are a lot of ways to reward and punish the agent and finding the best way takes a lot of time.
-The falling speed of the agent raises another challenge and it is the biggest challenge of this project since we are not able to control the falling speed of the agent, so we can only adjust the value of other parameters to adapt it.
+The falling speed of the agent raises another challenge and it is the biggest challenge of this project.
+Since we are not able to control the falling speed of the agent, we can only adjust the value of other parameters to adapt to it.
 Our team has to find the most suitable obstacle density and optimal timing for the agent to perform actions while falling.
 If the time between actions is too long, the agent makes less move so it will dodge less obstacles, lowering the probability of success.
 If the time is too short, the rewards do not get registered correctly by Malmo.
 Also, if the gap between two obstacles is too short, the agent would not have enough time to make a move.
-The goal for the map and obstacle creation was to make the obstacles and map for the environment realistic and playable enough that even humans could have a decent chance of completing maps.
+The goal for the map and obstacle creation was to make the obstacles and map realistic and playable enough that even humans could have a decent chance of completing maps.

-To find the most proper way to solve the problems above, our team had to experiment manipulating our environment and trying out several different reinforcement learning algorithms.
+To find the best way to solve the problems above, our team experimented with manipulating our environment and trying out several different reinforcement learning algorithms.

 ## Approaches

-Our agent's actions are being rewarded with the following:
+Our agent's actions are rewarded with the following:
 **Reward Function**
 $$
 R(s)=\left\{
 	\begin{aligned}
 	100 &\ (\text{Agent reaches water safely})\\
 	1 &\ (\text{+1 For every millisecond the agent is alive})\\
-	-25 &\ (\text{Hitting an obstacle})\\
 	\end{aligned}
 	\right.
 $$

-The agent is greatly rewarded with 100 points for completeing the objective and reaching the water safely and is punished for being damaged obstacles without fully dying receiving -25 points.
-However, we wanted to ensure that the agent wouldn't spend time randomly moving until it luckily lands in the water or hits an obstacle so we added another reward for staying alive as long as possible in order to encourage the agent to dodge obstacles and get lower in the tunnel.
-Thus we gave the agent 1 point for every millisecond of in-game time it remained alive.
+The agent is greatly rewarded with 100 points for completeing the objective and reaching the water safely.
+However, we wanted to ensure that the agent wouldn't spend time randomly moving until it luckily lands in the water or hits an obstacle.
+Thus we added another reward for staying alive as long as possible in order to encourage the agent to dodge obstacles and get lower in the tunnel.
+We decided to have the agent receive 1 point for every millisecond of in-game time it remained alive.

 To keep simplicity, our agent always faces the north and only takes discrete actions consisting of: